Referral Agency Guide

 What type of screening or assessment is done to determine the type of care you need and want?

-Assisted Living communities often have different specialties and may not be equipped to meet all needs and preferences.
+Communities often have different specialties and may not be equipped to meet all needs and preferences.
 For example, the community may or may not offer specialized dementia care, have the ability to retain a resident on hospice, provide insulin injections, or retain a bedridden resident.
 Perhaps walking paths or a substantial library are important to you.
 Be sure to ask the referral agency what they do to determine your needs and preferences, as well as how they match people to the appropriate communities.

-Assisted Living communities are not all alike – they can have very different environments and characteristics.
+Communities are not all alike – they can have very different environments and characteristics.
 On-site visits help the referral agency understand the unique features of the community.
 Be sure to ask if they’ve been to visit the communities they refer you to.

 How many communities will you be referred to?